Phalanstere/ClusterPainter/README.md

 ## Working with the npm version

+The library is optimized for a **browserified** client side use.
+So you can use the handy **require** result instead adding resources to your html file.

-The only resource you have to embed is a link to the \*.css which is necessary for a decent visual result
+The only resource you have to embed manually is a link to the \*.css which is necessary for a decent visual result

 ```html
     <link rel="stylesheet" href="node_modules/cluster-painter/css/clusterPainter.css">
 ```

+The basic idea is that you don't haver to worry about complex command, bust habe a super-simple api.

 To get accomodated to the library I recommend using to embed the following snippet to your htlm	 code